 - Exposure path of RAN/UPF reporting congestion level information via SMF/PCF/NEF is also supported.

 The following bullet points summarize the principles for the way forward to support exposure for other network information:

-- Data rate, delay difference and round trip delay may be exposed to AF.
+- Data rate, delay difference and round trip delay of QoS Flow may be exposed to AF.

-- The UPF may support obtaining and exposing the above information.
-Exposure path defined in clause 6.4 of TS 23.548 [61] is reused to expose the above information.- The RAN may support exposing the above information via SMF/PCF/NEF.Editor's note: It is FFS whether to expose the Normal data transmission interruption event to AF.
+- Data rate may be measured and exposed by PSA UPF.
+Exposure path defined in clause 6.4 of TS 23.548 [61] is reused to expose the above information.
+Exposure path of UPF reporting via SMF/PCF/NEF is also supported.

+The RAN may support exposing the above data rate information via SMF/PCF/NEF.

+- AF may request to be notified when the delay difference between two QoS Flows exceeds a threshold.
+The delay measurement for individual QoS Flows is based on QoS monitoring in clause 5.33.3 of TS 23.501.

+- Round trip delay for multiple QoS flows of the XR service (e.g. the UL and DL are separated into two flows) can be obtained and exposed by the PSA UPF via the exposure path defined in clause 6.4 of TS 23.548 [61] or via SMF/PCF/NEF.

-Editor's note: It is FFS whether to support estimated QoS information to be exposed to AF is FFS.
+Editor's note: It is FFS whether to expose the Normal data transmission interruption event to AF.

+- Estimated bandwidth for 5QI may be exposed by NWDAF (according to information described in clause 6.9.2 in TS 23.288[61]) to AF.

 * * * * End of Changes * * * *